naturalcandy/blogng/content/Blog/fifth_post/index.md

 }
 ```

-### The experiment: How can we measure the impact of granularity?
+### The Experiment: How Can We Measure The Impact Of Granularity On Performance?

 I decided to utilize speedup graphs to showcase impact of granularity.
 To generate the speedup graphs, I wrote a shell script that executed our algorithm on a fixed array size of 10 million elements while varying the number of processors.
 I averaged the execution times over multiple runs for accuracy.
 Then, I wrote a Python script to plot these average times against the number of processors.
 Here are some of the results: